VNPTSmartCA/android-deeplink-sdk-example/README.md

 ### Installation

-To use the VNPT SmartCA Android SDK, add the compile dependency with the latest version.
+To use the VNPT SmartCA Android SDK, add the compiled dependency with the latest version.

 ***Step 1:*** Import SDK and add JitPack repository to your `build.gradle` in level project